-The COVID-19 pandemic remains a rapidly evolving situation especially in Canada, the U.K. and the ROI.
-The continuation of the COVID-19 pandemic and emergence of variants from the original strain, its economic impact and actions taken in response thereto, including, without limitation, the timing and availability of effective medical treatments and the ongoing rollout and acceptance of vaccines in response to the COVID-19 pandemic, may result in prolonged or recurring periods of store closures and modified operating schedules and may result in changes in customer behaviors, including a potential reduction in consumer discretionary spending in our stores.
+The COVID-19 pandemic continues to evolve.
+The emergence of variants from the original strain, its economic impact and actions taken in response thereto, including, without limitation, the timing and availability of effective medical treatments and the ongoing rollout and acceptance of vaccines in response to the COVID-19 pandemic, may result in prolonged or recurring periods of store closures and modified operating schedules and may result in changes in customer behaviors, including a potential reduction in consumer discretionary spending in our stores and online.
 These may lead to increased asset recovery and valuation risks, such as impairment of our store and other assets and an inability to realize deferred tax assets due to sustaining losses in certain jurisdictions.
 The uncertainties in the global economy have and are likely to continue to impact the financial viability of our suppliers, and other business partners, which have interrupted and may continue to interrupt, our supply chain, limit our ability to collect receivables and require other changes to our operations.
-These and other factors have and may continue to adversely impact our net revenues, gross margins, operating income and earnings per share financial measures.
+These and other factors have and may continue to adversely impact our net sales, gross margin, operating income and earnings per share financial measures.